 - bed surround

 - add another closet with a quick and easy solution like create-a-closet

-7. Maintaining your shared closet space
+7. Maintain your shared closet

 Making your shared closet space function without any issues requires work, even when the best storage and organization systems are being used.